Ranked #1 Children's Hospital by U.S. News & World Report

 The mission of the Division of Developmental Medicine is to improve the lives of infants, children, and adolescents who face developmental and behavioral challenges and to support their families throughout their child’s life span.
 Our goal is to create models of collaborative care that integrate world class clinical service, cutting edge research, and innovative training programs.
 This will lead to better diagnostic tools and treatments, improved quality of life, and ultimately cures for developmental and behavioral disorders.

 Through philanthropic support the Developmental Medicine Center was able to create an online system where parents and teachers can communicate with doctors to improve care for children who need ongoing treatment for issues such as ADHD, autism, depression, and asthma.
-Take a look at the video below to learn how this new Integrated Clinical Information Sharing System, or ICISS, is helping to improve communication between parents, doctors, and teachers in order to provide BCH patients with the best possible care.
+Take a look at the video below to learn how this new integrated clinical information sharing system (TriVox--formally known as ICISS), is helping to improve communication between parents, doctors, and teachers in order to provide BCH patients with the best possible care.

 Congratulations to our Division Chief, Dr. Leonard Rappaport, who was recently honored by the Massachusetts Advocates for Children for his work diagnosing and treating Autism Spectrum Disorders.
 We are so proud to have Dr. Rappaport as a part of our team!